Arjiit/LeetCode-Patterns/README.md

 # LeetCode-Patterns
-Set of Patterns to solve many questions of similar type on LeetCode
+Set of Patterns to solve many algorithmic questions of similar type on LeetCode

 * Two Pointers
   * Meeting Type